 11. Applications for permits and authorisations (Act s.
 13A(6))

-For the purposes of section 13A(6) of the Act, a person may apply for a permit or an authorisation to carry out gasfitting by sending to the Director an application in an approved form, accompanied by —
+For the purposes of section 13A(6) of the Act, a person may apply for a permit or an authorisation to carry out gasfitting work by sending to the Director an application in an approved form, accompanied by —

 (a) if the application is for a permit — the relevant application and issuance fees set out in Schedule 4; and